aws-amplify/amplify-ui/CONTRIBUTING.md

 ## Publishing

-Amplify UI team publishes to NPM on every Tues (mandatory) and Thurs (optional).
+Amplify UI publishes to NPM on every Tues (mandatory).
 We use [`changesets`](https://github.com/changesets/changesets) to drive our deployment procedure:

 1. Each contributor adds a changeset in their PR
 1. Changesets get accumulated into [Version Packages PR](https://github.com/aws-amplify/amplify-ui/pulls/app%2Fgithub-actions).
 1. Maintainer will run tests, approve, and merge the PR.
 1. Previous step will trigger [`publish-latest`](./.github/workflows/publish-next.yml) action that will build and publish packages to NPM.

+### Docs Publishing

+Amplify UI publishes updates to the UI docs site each Tuesday as a part of the primary publish process.
+For Pull Requests that require publishing outside of the standard publish process, a **one week** lead time is required with the exception of high severity issues.